LakkieRicardo/PixelyEngine/README.md

 Here we try to keep things as generic as possible.
 We take no shortcuts.

-#### If you want to contribute to this project, I suggest to know a basic understanding of Java, and Java's reflection system.
+*If you want to contribute to this project, I suggest to know an understanding of Java, and game development.*
 ### I'm not an expert myself, so any support would be highly appreciated.

 ## Todo list